jakestanley/homelab-arcade/README.md

 - The installer runs the supervisor, which starts the portal, CS2 UI, and dummy server together.
 - The CS2 server loads `.env` automatically.
+- `SERVER_IP` is no longer used; the CS2 server auto-detects the host IP.
 - The installer will prompt for credentials so the service runs as your user.
 For local users, use `.\Username` or `COMPUTERNAME\Username`.
 - Create the `logs` folder if you want log files (NSSM will not create it).
 - Reinstall only if you change the venv path, script path, or NSSM config.